NASA: Assessments of Major Projects

 What GAO Recommends

-In prior reports, GAO has made related recommendations that NASA generally agreed with, but has not yet fully addressed.
-GAO continues to believe they should be fully addressed.
-NASA generally agreed with GAO’s findings.
+In prior reports, GAO has made related recommendations that NASA generally agreed with; 14 of these are not yet fully addressed.
+NASA generally agreed with the findings in this report.